 The set-up for battle is long, but pitched well and the action shots are worth the wait and interesting to contrast to how combat scenes are shot by the likes of Spielberg in Saving Private Ryan.
-I reckon I’ve watched this classic a good seven or eight times and it doesn’t tire.
+I reckon I’ve watched this classic a good seven or eight times and it doesn’t get old.

 Us Brits don’t generally get taught too much about the American Civil War.
 If it’s not an era of history you’re too familiar with, be ready for an education.